 This bill amends section 3-5-7 of the Code of West Virginia, 1931, to modify the requirements for candidates filing certificates of announcement for elections.
 A significant change is the extension of the time limit for candidates to switch political parties before filing to run for office, increasing the period from 60 days to 180 days prior to the date of filing the announcement.
-This adjustment applies to candidates in partisan elections, who must now affirm that they have not been registered with any other political party or as an independent voter during this extended timeframe.
+This adjustment applies to candidates in partisan elections, who must now affirm their party affiliation and confirm they have not been registered with any other political party or as an independent during this extended timeframe.

 Statutes affected: